daitangio/misterio/README.md

 |   └── gitlab/
 |       └── docker-compose.yml
 |
-└── attic/        # This is a special folder used by support utilities
+└── attic/    # This is a special folder used by support utilities: it is automatically created
 ```

 Then running something like